 In addition to planting Cabernet Sauvignon, Judy took the unusual step of planting Primitivo—the European sibling to Zinfandel, Paso Robles’ heritage variety.
 She was also an early proponent of dry farming at a time when heavily irrigated vineyards were the norm.
 Along the way, she collaborated with veteran viticulturist Richard Sauret and consulting winemaker Mikel Olsten to maximize the potential of her fruit—forming a team that remains intact today.

-Today, Judy is joined by her daughter Kathryn in helming the AronHill tasting room and bistro, which they consider an extension of their home.
-Here, they cultivate a welcoming spirit that is rooted in their Portuguese heritage.
-“We want to be known for great wine, excellent food, personal service and warm hospitality,” Judy says.
+Today, Judy considers the Tasting Room near Paso Robles an extension of her home.
+Here, she cultivates a welcoming spirit that is rooted in her Portuguese heritage.
+“We want to be known for great wine, excellent food, personal service, and warm hospitality,” Judy says.
 “Making wine is one thing, but sharing it is ultimately what we are all about.”